NeurodataWithoutBorders/nwb_hackathons/HCK12_2022_Remote/projects/README.md

 ## How to create a new project

+To ease collaborative editing of projects we are managing projects in the following [GoogleDoc](https://docs.google.com/document/d/e/2PACX-1vQnXlTmqSpKagTF9ObzZKFPw5rWbQzJVlyZlayH-xJ_To-LrYN-IuVjGeEWfW9cd_DY3GQq5uXcExRj/pub).
+To create a new project, simply:

+1. Open the [Project GoogleDoc](https://docs.google.com/document/d/e/2PACX-1vQnXlTmqSpKagTF9ObzZKFPw5rWbQzJVlyZlayH-xJ_To-LrYN-IuVjGeEWfW9cd_DY3GQq5uXcExRj/pub).
+If you are participating and do not have edit access, then please contact the hackahton organizers via email or Slack to request access.
+1. Make a copy of the project template section and add it to the end of the document
+1. Update at least your project's **title**, **key investigators**, and **project description** sections

+### Using GitHub pages

+During previous hackathon events we had used GitHub pages to manage projects.
+We generally encourage teams to use the [Project GoogleDoc](https://docs.google.com/document/d/e/2PACX-1vQnXlTmqSpKagTF9ObzZKFPw5rWbQzJVlyZlayH-xJ_To-LrYN-IuVjGeEWfW9cd_DY3GQq5uXcExRj/pub) instead.
+However, if your team prefers to use GitHub pages to manage your project instead, then please follow the instructions below.

-When you are ready, create a new project by creating a new `README.md` file in a new subfolder of the [projects](.) folder using the provided [project template][template/] and add your project to the project list in the [PROJECTS.md](PROJECTS.md) file.
+To create a new project page on GitHub, please create a new `README.md` file in a new subfolder of the [projects](.) folder using the provided [project template][template/] and add your project to the [Project GoogleDoc](https://docs.google.com/document/d/e/2PACX-1vQnXlTmqSpKagTF9ObzZKFPw5rWbQzJVlyZlayH-xJ_To-LrYN-IuVjGeEWfW9cd_DY3GQq5uXcExRj/pub).
 Step-by-step instructions for creating a new project using GitHub are:

 1. Open [project template][template/README.md] and copy its full content to the clipboard
 1. Go back to the [projects](https://github.com/NeurodataWithoutBorders/nwb_hackathons/tree/master/HCK10_2021_Remote/projects) folder on GitHub